kanaka/mal/process/guide.md

   parameter and starts with an empty associative data structure property `data`.

-* Define three methods for the Env object:
+* Define two methods for the Env object:
   * set: takes a symbol key and a mal value and adds to the `data` structure
   * get: takes a symbol key and if the current environment contains